umd-huang-lab/tracevla/README.md

 <hr style="border: 2px solid gray;"></hr>

 This branch provides the official implementation of TraceVLA to finetune a pretrained OpenVLA model with visual trace prompting technique.
 It is built on top of the original [OpenVLA](https://openvla.github.io/) codebase.
+For Phi3V based OpenVLA/TraceVLA model, please checkout ``phi3`` branch.

 ## Installation